KC2016/ebay_car_sales/README.md

 - Fixing data types
 - Exploring price in function of brands and vehicle types

+### Credits

+This is a guided project from the [DataQuest](https://www.dataquest.io/blog/free-datasets-for-projects/), from the Path `Probability and Statistics with Python`.

 ## Folders
 - Data: dataset in `.csv`